For daily wit & wisdom, sign up for the Almanac newsletter.

 If you live in an area with a great view to the sky, make it a stargazing night!
 Check your Old Farmer’s Almanac for the sky watch highlights for the month (or see the online version).

-From the moment 20 years ago when I strapped on my new snowshoes, paired them with trekking poles, and headed out to break trail in my own backyard after a two-day blizzard, I’ve loved snowshoeing through the backwoods, alone or with others.
+From the moment 20 years ago when I strapped on my new snowshoes, paired them with trekking poles, and headed out to break trail in my own backyard after a 2-day blizzard, I’ve loved snowshoeing through the backwoods, alone or with others.

 “Walking on water” one forest ranger calls this ancient gift from indigenous peoples of the north.